openservicemesh/osm/Interfaces.md

 }
 ```

-Functions `FetchEndpoints` and `DeltaEndpoints` are necessary for a REST API implementation of the EDS.
-Since this project is concerned with a gRPC implementation, these will be ignored.
+Functions `FetchEndpoints` and `DeltaEndpoints` are used by the EDS REST API.
+This project implements gRPC only.
+These two functions will not be implemented.

 When the [Envoy Go control plane](https://github.com/envoyproxy/go-control-plane) evaluates the `StreamEndpoints` function it passes a `EndpointDiscoveryService_StreamEndpointsServer` *server*.
 The implementation of the `StreamEndpoints` function will then use `server.Send(response)` to send an `envoy.DiscoveryResponce` to all connected proxies.